luisral6/AgendaCsharp/README.md

 - Visual Studio Code: A text editor similar to Atom or SublimeText.
 It runs on Windows, OSX and Linux.

 ## What type of applications the framework is best suited for?
+Best suited for applications expecting lots of traffic.
+In an organization that is willing to use windows in all the aspects of the development and execution.

 ## GIFs
 ### Create